 “Unattended ballot drop boxes and other measures required by CTCL facilitated mail-in voting and ballot harvesting,” he said.

 Hearne told The Epoch Times that denying his clients “standing to challenge Benson’s support for this scheme would render her immune from judicial accountability.”

 He stated that the case “at its most basic level, says that citizens and voters must be able to challenge election officials’ illegal conduct and hold election officials to account in court.”

-The Michigan Office of the Secretary of State does not comment on ongoing litigation.
+The Michigan office of the secretary of state doesn’t comment on ongoing litigation.

 Kristina Karamo, the Republican candidate for secretary of state, told The Epoch Times in a Sept.
 13 email, “Private money funding our elections … opens the door for our elections to be bought.